gpestana/notes/talks/dark_web_2018/main_script.md

 personal data and being tracked by many different entities.
 Those entities create and store an accurate profile of Bob.

+> Feedback: list of tracking in one slide and give more importance to it.
+Maybe
+> briefly tell about real cases that happened

+> Feedback: list of 'entities' that might be interested in our private data and
+> reasons for that

 **show slide**

-One day, Bob watched a TED talk about the dark web and the Tor network.
+One day, Bob watched a TEDx talk about the dark web and the Tor network.
 He got more aware of how he was being exposed nowadays to personal data leaks and he decided to start using Tor.
 For that, he installed the Tor browser and, as usual, visited his favorite news.com website.